Case Studies

 Acoustical separation between warehouse & office spaces

-HGC Engineering was contracted to assist in the design of the acoustical separation between the processing area and the office spaces of a proposed new head office location in Saskatoon.
+HGC was contracted to assist in the design of the acoustical separation between the processing area and the office spaces of a proposed new head office location in Saskatoon.
 The project when completed would include a state-of-the-art metal recycling and handling facility, a warehouse, and associated office spaces.

 Besides typical warehouse sounds, the most significant source of noise at the facility was expected to be a non-ferrous metal baler which would be located in the warehouse.
 Our main objective was to consider the noise from this equipment in the design of the demising wall and associated perimeter / penetration details between the warehouse and the office areas to ensure proper acoustical separation would be achieved.